 We consider the problem of recovering a parameter $\theta$ in the evolution equation

-where for each $t\in(0,T)$ we consider $u(t)$ as a function on a smooth bounded domain $\Omega \subset \R^d$.
-In (\ref{model-1}), $\dot{u}$ denotes the first order time derivative of $u$ and $f$ is a nonlinear function.
-Although not explicitely indicated in the notation here, $\theta$ might depend on time as well.
-These model equations are equipped with additional data obtained from continuous observations over time
+where for each $t\in(0,T)$ we consider $u(t)$ as a function on a bounded {$C^{1,1}$} domain $\Omega \subset \R^d$.
+In (\ref{model-1}), $\dot{u}$ denotes the first order time derivative of $u$ and $f$ is a nonlinear function. { We here focus on the setting of $\theta$ not being time dependent.
+Problems with state equations of the form $\dot{u}(t) = f(t,\theta(t),u(t))$ could be treated analogously but this would lead to different requirements on the underlying function spaces. } These model equations are equipped with additional data obtained from continuous observations over time

-with a linear operator $\calC$, which will be assumed to be linear; in particular, in most of what follows $\calC$ is the continuous embedding $V\hookrightarrow Y$, with $V$ and $Y$ introduced below.
+with { an observation operator } $\calC$, which will be assumed to be linear; in particular, in most of what follows $\calC$ is the continuous embedding $V\hookrightarrow Y$, with $V$ and $Y$ introduced below.

 While formulating the requirements and results first of all in this general framework, we will also apply it to a number of examples as follows.